Goran Tomić: Zhejiang Yiteng

 Having cemented his reputation in China, Tomić continued his managerial reign in the country, signing a deal to take charge of Chinese League One side Zhejiang Yiteng on 10 January 2016.
-However, on 22 March the same year, after only two games in charge, Zhejiang Yiteng announced that due to personal reasons, Tomić would leave the club by mutual consent.
+However, on 22 March the same year, after only two games in charge, Zhejiang Yiteng announced that for personal reasons, Tomić would leave the club by mutual consent.

 Temporary return to Šibenik

 Tomić returned home as a spectator to watch Šibenik in the final game of the 2015–16 Croatian Second League regular season, with Šibenik needed a win against leaders Cibalia to secure direct promotion to the first tier.
 The game finished 0–0 and Šibenik would need to attempt to gain promotion via the playoff route.
 Whilst leaving the stadium, Šibenik approached Tomić with a request that he considers taking the position to lead the team during the 10-day playoff period.
 Tomić accepted the opportunity to act as Šibenik caretaker manager, and is quoted as saying "I could not refuse this club".

 The opponents in the playoffs were 9th placed Prva HNL club Istra 1961. Šibenik was at home for the 1st leg and contrary to expectation had both the majority of possession and created more goal scoring opportunities than their higher tiered counterparts.
 Despite this Istra took an early second half lead, though an 87th-minute equaliser set up a tasty second leg.

 The second leg was a tight and nervy game with hardly anything to separate the two sides. Šibenik held a lead for all of 2 minutes before being pegged back.
 The tie finished 1–1 after extra time, 2–2 on aggregate and ended in the lottery of a penalty shootout.
 Tomić's side, despite a heroic effort to upset the odds, suffered a heart breaking 5–4 defeat on penalties.